 The Beoplay E8 isolate quite well passively and are even better than some noise canceling headphones.
 If you can get a good seal with the provided tips, they will prevent a lot of ambient noise from seeping into your audio.
 They have a more isolating fit than the Earset Wireless and they also barely leak, which makes them a suitable option to use on the bus, train or at work.

-The isolation is good (see our recommendations for the best wireless noise cancelling earbuds).
+The isolation is good.
 In the bass range, where the rumble of airplane and bus engines sit, they achieve about 11dB of isolation which is above-average.
 However, for an in-ear without active noise-cancelling, this is quite impressive and similar to the X3, the Run, and BeatsX.
 In the mid-range, important for blocking out speech, they achieve more than 19dB of noise isolation, which is very good.
 In the treble range, occupied by sharp sounds like S and Ts, they reduce noise by more than 46dB, which is excellent.

 The mic performance is mediocre.
 Speech recorded or transmitted with this microphone will sound quite thin and lacking in detail and presence.
 But it will still be relatively easy to understand in quiet environments.
 In noisy situations, however, they struggle to separate speech from ambient noise even in moderately loud places like a busy street.